ThatNerdSquared/lento/docs/lento-notifs-spec.md

     - each card can have different banners enabled/disabled
     - editing happens in banner editor (title, message, time points on slider, test)
     - in future, could allow selection from provided set of sound effects
+  - stored in each card data
+  - can only be used on the card it is stored under

 ## implementation